Elizabeth Hurley Shows Off Curves In Low-Cut Black Top

 “Small sun bathing break between meditations,” she captioned one recent photo.
 The image, which she shared with her 1.2 million followers, was taken at Ananda Spa, an Ayurvedic wellness retreat in the Himalayas, India.
 The award-winning luxury spa features yoga, meditation, and gourmet cuisine created according to Ayurveda principles.

-No doubt the vacation not only helped her shed some stress, but may be part of the secret to keeping her looking so young.
+No doubt the vacation not only helped her shed some stress but may be part of the secret to keeping her looking so young.